ruby-grape/grape-swagger/README.md

 ### Grape Entities

-Add the [grape-entity](https://github.com/agileanimal/grape-entity) gem to our Gemfile.
+Add the [grape-entity](https://github.com/agileanimal/grape-entity) gem to your Gemfile.

 The following example exposes statuses.
 And exposes statuses documentation adding :type and :desc.